This content mentions self-harm, depression and anxiety. Please read with care. There are details of where to find help at the bottom of this page.

 - your drug and alcohol use and any thoughts of hurting yourself

-- your medical history and your family history, especially in terms of any mental health conditions.
+- your medical history and family history, especially regarding any mental health conditions.

 Based on what you say, your GP might: